Expert medical and surgical care in Thailand

 When Can You Return to Work and Exercise?

 Desk work within one to two weeks for most patients.
 Physically demanding roles may need three to four weeks.
 Avoid prolonged sitting on hard surfaces during the first two weeks.
-Exercise resumes gradually — walking first, then gym work by week four.
-Swimming pools should wait until wound healing is complete.
+You can usually drive again once you are off prescription painkillers and can sit and perform an emergency stop without hesitation, typically around a week after a non-excisional procedure (artery ligation, laser, or stapled) and up to two weeks after open excision.
+Exercise resumes gradually: walking first, then gym work by week four.
+Swimming pools should wait until the wounds are fully healed, usually around four to six weeks.

 When Will You See Final Results?